Dual Career (Spouse/Partner) Assistance

 Mason's dual career assistance program provides career assistance to spouses/partners of Mason faculty and classified staff.
 This program is offered by Human Resources in partnership with the Higher Education Recruitment Consortium (HERC) to support recruitment and retention.

-Mason employees may arrange for their spouse/partner to meet with a member of HR's Diversity Outreach Team (DOT) to discuss their career goals and role(s) desired, explore available opportunities, and review resumes and/or cover letters.
-In the event that the spouse/partner applies for an eligible position,* DOT will reach out to the hiring manager in that department to communicate that a dual career spouse/partner has applied.
-Please note that this process does not automatically guarantee employment.
+Mason employees may arrange for their spouse/partner to meet with a member of Talent Acquisition's Outreach and Compliance Team to discuss their career goals and role(s) desired, explore available opportunities, and review resumes and/or cover letters.
+In the event that the spouse/partner applies for an eligible position, the team will reach out to the hiring manager in that department to communicate that a dual career spouse/partner has applied.* Please note that this process does not automatically guarantee employment.

 Tips for Seeking a Job at George Mason University